defra-design/accessibility/src/resources/content/accessibility-testing-bookmarklets.md

 ### Limitations of automated tests

-Automated tests are not comprehensive and do not provide you with a complete view of the accessibility of a page, so manual tests should always be completed alongside this.
+Automated tests are not comprehensive and do not provide you with a complete view of the accessibility of a page, so manual tests should always be completed too.

 <h2 id="specific-tools">Specific tools for checking details</h2>